 For orders without stock items (i.e. orders of only services), see Service Purchases.

 For purchase orders that will be received/invoiced as multiple partial orders, see Advanced Purchases.

-NOTE: DEAR does not currently support checking/enforcing uniqueness of serial numbers, and it is possible to enter duplicate serial numbers into the system.
-Please be aware of this when carrying out purchase operations.
-This is an active feature request on our forum.
-You can make and vote for feature requests on our forum, requests are reviewed based on popularity and importance for inclusion in future development releases.
+NOTE: DEAR does not currently support checking/enforcing uniqueness of product SKUs or serial numbers, and it is possible to enter duplicate serial numbers into the system.
+Be aware of this when carrying out purchase operations.

 - Set up Accounts (required)